StefFriend/Text-to-music-to-text-to-music/docs/index.md

 Your browser does not support the audio element.
 </audio>
 #### Prompt 1 - Drums Iteration 3
+an electro song that consists of a punchy kick, buzzy synth bass, claps and shimmering hi-hats. exciting and a bit too digital. an electro song that consists of a punchy kick, buzzy synth bass, claps and shimmering hi-hats. groovy and the recording is noisy.

 [Go to Prompt 1](#prompt1)